 Alberta Health Services (AHS)

 AHS provides 24-hour Advanced Life Support (ALS) services out of KESC (Station 96) and from Priddis.
-EMS personnel respond to a range of front-country and back-country emergencies throughout the KID; partnering with Alberta Environment and Parks – Kananaskis Public Safety for back-country rescues.
+EMS personnel respond to a range of front-country and back-country emergencies throughout the KID; partnering with Alberta Forestry and Parks – Kananaskis Mountain Rescue for back-country rescues.

 Mutual Aid Agreements